Available by Custom Quote, Call us with your measurements, any questions or to place your order: 1-715-324-5748

 Due to the handmade- hammered custom sizes, be sure to measure twice before Calling to place your order, as there are no returns, all sales are final.

 Available on the one quarter inch increments.
-This Hammered Domed top cap style can also can be purchased in a Flat Top cap style and either can be purchased in a 1" drop from the top as well, call us.
+This Hammered Flat Top cap style can also can be purchased in a Domed Top and either can be purchased in a 1" drop from the top as well, call us.

-Our Hand-Hammered Domed top post cap will enhance your deck instantly.
-A beautiful hammered texture copper Domed top cap with antique finish.
+Our Hand-Hammered Flat top post cap will enhance your deck instantly.
+A beautiful hammered texture copper flat top cap with antique finish.
 Handmade by artisans using a natural process that's been handed down through the generations.
-This Domed top Cap is available in most all diameters on the 1/4" increments and can be ordered with a 1" or 2" drop on your deck post (depth of cap).
+This Flat top Cap is available in most all diameters on the 1/4" increments and can be ordered with a 1" or 2" drop on your deck post (depth of cap).
 When ordering these custom post caps be sure to measure twice as all sales are final.

-Available on the one quarter inch increments, copper cone piling caps / harbor caps or pier caps for your log posts are also available in our hand-hammered antique copper.
+Available on the one quarter inch increments, copper cone piling caps / harbor caps or pier caps for your log posts are also available in our hand-hammered antique copper product line.